jannatuljyoti/jannatuljyoti/README.md

 <!-- Name & Designation -->
 <h1 align="center">Hi, I'm Jannatul Fardoush 👋</h1>
-<h3 align="center">Junior MERN Stack Developer</h3>

 ---

 ## 🚀 About Me
-I am a passionate **MERN Stack Developer** from Bangladesh with a strong interest in building modern, responsive, and user-friendly web applications.
+I am a passionate **MERN Stack Developer**  with a strong interest in building modern, responsive, and user-friendly web applications and love to continuously learn.
+I’m always eager to work on meaningful projects and grow as a developer.
-I love writing clean, maintainable code, exploring new tools, and continuously learning to enhance my skills.
-Always eager to contribute to impactful projects and grow as a professional developer.

 ---

 ## 📌 Current Activities
 - 🔍 Exploring **Next.js** for modern web development.
-- 💻 Working on a **Tourism Website** project.
+- 💻 Currently working on a responsive e-commerce website using MERN Stack.
-- 📚 Improving my backend skills with **Node.js & MongoDB**.
+- 📚 Learning advanced authentication and security practices with JWT & Firebase..

 ---